emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 ## TEAP Session Identifier

-The EAP session identifier {{RFC5247}} is constructed using the tls-unique from the Phase 1 outer tunnel at the beginning of Phase 2 as defined by Section 3.1 of {{RFC5929}}.
+For TLS 1.2 and earlier, the EAP session identifier {{RFC5247}} is constructed using the tls-unique from the Phase 1 outer tunnel at the beginning of Phase 2 as defined by Section 3.1 of {{RFC5929}}.
 The Session-Id is defined as
 follows: